jh3nd3rs0n/jargyle/README.md

         socks5.onBind.relayOutboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
             The upper limit on bandwidth in bytes per second of receiving outbound data to be relayed

+        socks5.onCommand.externalFacingBindHost=HOST
+            The binding host name or address for all external-facing sockets

+        socks5.onCommand.externalFacingBindTcpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of binding port ranges for all external-facing TCP sockets

+        socks5.onCommand.externalFacingBindUdpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of binding port ranges for all external-facing UDP sockets

+        socks5.onCommand.externalFacingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
+            The space separated list of socket settings for all external-facing sockets

+        socks5.onCommand.internalFacingBindHost=HOST
+            The binding host name or address for all internal-facing sockets

+        socks5.onCommand.internalFacingBindTcpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of binding port ranges for all internal-facing TCP sockets

+        socks5.onCommand.internalFacingBindUdpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of binding port ranges for all internal-facing UDP sockets

+        socks5.onCommand.internalFacingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
+            The space separated list of socket settings for all internal-facing sockets

+        socks5.onCommand.relayBufferSize=INTEGER_BETWEEN_1_AND_2147483647
+            The buffer size in bytes for relaying the data (default is 1024)

+        socks5.onCommand.relayIdleTimeout=INTEGER_BETWEEN_1_AND_2147483647
+            The timeout in milliseconds on relaying no data (default is 60000

+        socks5.onCommand.relayInboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
+            The upper limit on bandwidth in bytes per second of receiving inbound data to be relayed

+        socks5.onCommand.relayOutboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
+            The upper limit on bandwidth in bytes per second of receiving outbound data to be relayed

         socks5.onConnect.prepareServerFacingSocket=true|false
             The boolean value to indicate if the server-facing socket is to be prepared before connecting (involves applying the specified socket settings, resolving the target host name, and setting the specified timeout on waiting to connect) (default is false)

         socks5.onConnect.relayBufferSize=INTEGER_BETWEEN_1_AND_2147483647
-            The buffer size in bytes for relaying the data (default is 1024)
+            The buffer size in bytes for relaying the data

         socks5.onConnect.relayIdleTimeout=INTEGER_BETWEEN_1_AND_2147483647
-            The timeout in milliseconds on relaying no data (default is 60000)
+            The timeout in milliseconds on relaying no data

         socks5.onConnect.relayInboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
             The upper limit on bandwidth in bytes per second of receiving inbound data to be relayed